ToolShedTested

 4.7

 DeWalt drill + impact driver, 2 batteries, charger.
-Best DeWalt entry-level kit under $200.
+Best DeWalt entry-level kit within this budget tier.

 Best Milwaukee Under $400